 Make sure to read the labels on over-the-counter medicines.
 They may have ingredients that cause symptoms for you.

 Laughing, crying, or feeling excited are triggers for some people.

-For some people, exercise can trigger symptoms Don’t let this keep you from being active.
-As you know, exercise is good for your overall health.
+For some people, exercise can trigger symptoms.
+Don’t let this stop you from being active.
+As you know, exercise is good for both your overall health and your lung health.
 It also strengthens the heart and blood vessels.
 It also may lower your sensitivity to triggers.
-These tips and your health care provider's advice can help:
+These tips and your healthcare provider's advice can help:

 If you have not been exercising regularly, start slow and do more gradually.

 If you use quick-relief medicine, make sure you have it with you when you exercise.

 Ask your healthcare provider if you might benefit from taking your quick-relief medicine before you exercise.

 Stop if you have any symptoms.
 Make sure you talk with your healthcare provider about these symptoms.